Napuu

 One striking feature with the Turkana community is their culture and the role of women in the society – they are the pillars of the family.
 They virtually do almost everything in the family like construction of huts, fetching and preparing food, taking care of their young ones and take it as their responsibility according to their culture.
 Men are very passive despite the fact that they make all the decisions.

-Quick Stats
+Center Stats

-Founded January 2013
+Founded

-Current Students: 1,423
+Current

-Grades: Pre-Primary – Grade 8
+Pre-Primary to Grade 8